aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 13. Add the second paragraph and repeat the process given in steps 7 to 13.
 14. Save the presentation.

-This Javascript code shows you how to add a paragraph bullet:
+This JavaScript code shows you how to add a paragraph bullet:

 ```javascript
 // Instantiates a Presentation class that represents a PPTX file